remoblaser/laravel-resourceful/README.md

 # Laravel Resourceful
 Resourceful let's you create a full Resource withing seconds!
 Create a Resource with all the CRUD methods on every layer.
 Use the artisan command and let it create a Migration, Seed, Request, Controller, Model and Views for your Resource!
+**With the newest version, your routes.php file will automatically get updated too!**

 ##NOTE!
 This is a first draft, feel free to create pull requests.
 Might have a lot of bugs so be careful with the usage!